GenCellAgent: Generalizable, Training-Free Cellular Image Segmentation via Large Language Model Agents: Methods

-To improve segmentation performance, we incorporate a refinement function $\varphi_{\mathrm{ref}}$ that updates the segmentation prompt.
-See details in Appendix~\ref{sec:appB:refsegprompt} for segmentation refine prompt based on the feedback.
-Given the current prompt $\mathbf{p}_{\mathrm{seg}}^{i}$ and evaluation feedback $\bm{e}_{\mathrm{sum}}^{i}$, it generates $N$ candidate prompts for the $(i+1)$-th iteration:
+To improve segmentation performance, we incorporate a refinement function \(\varphi_{\mathrm{ref}}\) that updates the segmentation prompt.
+See Appendix~\ref{sec:appB:refsegprompt} for details of the segmentation refinement prompt based on the evaluation feedback.
+Given the current prompt \(\mathbf{p}_{\mathrm{seg}}^{\,i}\) and evaluation feedback \(\mathbf{e}_{\mathrm{sum}}^{\,i}\), the refinement function generates a single updated prompt for the next iteration:

-each candidate $\mathbf{p}_{\mathrm{seg}}^{\,i+1,n}$ is then used to produce a segmentation, evaluated in the same manner.
-The candidate achieving the highest evaluation score is chosen as the prompt for the next iteration:
+The updated prompt is then used to produce a new segmentation mask, which is evaluated in the same manner.
+Across all iterations, the final output mask is selected as the one achieving the highest evaluation score:

-This sequence of steps is repeated for $T$ iterations, allowing the system to progressively refine the segmentation prompt and achieve higher-quality segmentation results.